Surfing-Chef/Bourbon/README.md

 smtp_port = 25
 ```
-REPO LINKS: GitHub and Pinterest buttons to animate when adding additional parallax features to the site.

 ### 4.0 FOOTER
 Parallax in that it appears as scroll takes the page up.

+Simple icons and copyright tagline.

 ### 5.0 THANKS FOR ALL THE FISH...